 Frame.io already makes video review easy and intuitive, and now we’re doing the same for HDR video review.
 Here, we’ll go over some common ways to make HDR content to review on Frame.io.

-For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have an ST.2084 (PQ) transfer function (or EOTF) have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
+For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have an ST.2084 (PQ) or HLG transfer function (or EOTF) have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
 In a QuickTime file (.mov), you can see the flags represented in QuickTime Player’s Get Info window like this:

 QuickTime files will also have tags that look like

 (9-16-9).
 These numbers tell QuickTime (and macOS) what colorspace and EOTF a QuickTime file can be displayed correctly on the monitor.
 A Rec.709 (SDR) file will use

 You can use either the tool you created the output in (like Resolve or Premiere) or a third-party tool that parses video metadata for other file types.

 Here is an example of a tool called MediaInfo.
 If your file looks different, there’s a chance that the metadata flags are incorrect.

 NOTE: Frame.io does not support DolbyVision or HDR10+ at this time.

 Click here to see a breakdown of compatible file formats.
 HDR assets uploaded previously to the release of HDR support will not playback in HDR.
 Please upload these assets again to see them play back in HDR.